Refined disk potentials for immersed Lagrangian surfaces: Whitney spheres in

 \begin{thm}\cite{Vi14} For each (unordered) Markov triple $(a,b,c)$, there is a monotone Lagrangian torus $T(a,b,c)\subset \CP^2$, and all such tori are pairwise Hamiltonian non-isotopic. \end{thm}

-There is a version of a Weinstein neighborhood theorem for the union of a Lagrangian torus and a cleanly attached Lagrangian disk, see e.g.~\cite{PT17}.
-Such a neighborhood contains a Whitney sphere, canonical up to Hamiltonian isotopy, obtained by cutting out a neighborhood of the boundary of the disk in the torus and filling the two resulting boundary circles with two intersecting Lagrangian disks close to the original one, see e.g.~\cite{Ha15}.
-This Whitney sphere has the property that one of its resolutions is Hamiltonian isotopic to the original torus, and that the other resolution is Hamiltonian isotopic to the mutation of the original torus along the disk.
+There is a version of the Weinstein neighborhood theorem for the union of a Lagrangian torus and a cleanly attached Lagrangian disk, see e.g.~\cite{PT17}.
+Such a neighborhood contains a family of Whitney spheres obtained by cutting out a neighborhood of the boundary of the disk in the torus and filling the two resulting boundary circles with two intersecting Lagrangian disks close to the original one, see e.g.~\cite{Ha15}.
+The Hamiltonian isotopy class of the immersed sphere is uniquely determined by the requirement that the two Lagrange surgeries at its double point with \emph{zero area parameter}, see Section \ref{sec:LagrangeSurgery}, are Hamiltonian isotopic to the original torus and its mutation.
+Observe that such an immersed Lagrangian sphere automatically is monotone since its two zero-area resolutions are by assumption.
 Thus a Lagrangian seed gives one Whitney sphere for each disk in that seed.
 In summary we have the following.

 \begin{prp} For each unordered pair of unordered Markov triples $(a,b,c)$, $(a,b,3ab-c)$ which differ by a single mutation, there is a monotone Whitney sphere